rootdown001/notes/react.md

 ```

 - In example, `console.log(filteredList.length)` makes the call to `filteredList`.
 This equation takes a relatively long time
-- `useMemo` makes it so that the function only run when there is a change from the last `query`.
+- `useMemo` makes it so that the function only runs when there is a change from the last `query`.
 - Full example...

 ```jsx